What happens to my estate if I get taken into care?

 What are the benefits for me if I set up a Family Protection Trust?

-- You won’t have to pay Probate Fees on the majority of your assets in the trust that you would otherwise have had to pay for when you die.
+- You won’t have to pay Probate Fees on most of your assets in the trust that you would otherwise have had to pay for when you die.
 So, for example, if your estate is worth £250,000, the 3% Probate fee would be £7,500, unarguably a significant saving.

 - Because your assets are contained in the trust, on your death they can be distributed quickly and easily following the instructions left in your Will.
 This will save the time taken by the Probate process.